Make sure to pack:

-- If bringing your own bike; 2 spare tubes (we have presta - skinny valve - tubes available at €5 each), spare brake pads, lubricant, a spare tyre (we have some tyres available to buy) and a pump.
+- A spare inner tube (we have presta - skinny valve - tubes available at €5 each), spare brake pads, lubricant, a spare tyre (we have some tyres available to buy) and a pump.
 Tubeless tyres are a huge advantage, to avoid pinch flats and sidewall cuts.
 Tyres have to cope with Sierra Nevada's sharp rocks and thorns, so need to be durable, with strong sidewalls, rather than lightweight.
 See Bringing Your Bike page for info on preparing and packing your bike.

 - Please see below for a word on clip-in pedals.